 Greg Saville: Co-chair of the Police Society for Problem-Based Learning.
-Co-developer of the national PTO program and the PBL Instructor Development certification.
-Adjunct professor in national security at the University of New Haven.
-A senior partner with AlterNation, a Canadian/US consulting firm helping change agents with transformative change.
+Co-developer of the national PTO program and PBL Instructor Development certification.
+He is a criminologist and registered urban planner specializing in CPTED.
+He former professor in public safety at the University of New Haven and currently runs AlterNation, an international consulting firm.
 He is an experienced police educator and a former police officer.

 July 16 – 27, 2018

 Saturday & Sunday, July 21 & 22, 2018 – off

 On successful completion of the course, candidates will become qualified to teach the PTO course, to create additional courses using PBL and teach other PBL designed police courses, and utilize best practices of adult education in law enforcement training.

 This course will be a two-week session held at The Mickelson Criminal Justice Center in Pierre, South Dakota.
 The sessions will consist of 10 full days, with group assignments and work required of participants during evening hours.
 There is also an online pre-course assignment and a field exercise required prior to arrival at the course.
 Successful candidates will be certified PBL instructors joining an elite group of police educators centered at the Police Society for Problem-Based Learning.